PSR Manuscript Submissions: Compact Checklist

 PSR Retractions and Corrections

-Our retractions and corrections procedure is shaped by the following context.
-The PSR disagrees with all recent proposals to coin fashionable semantic novelty terms to replace "retraction," terms which would presumably make it somehow easier for researchers, universities, think tanks, and journals to signal errors without 'feeling bad'.
+researchers, universities, think tanks, journals, and funded activists to signal errors without 'feeling bad'.
 This amounts to sheer obfuscation.
 We dissent from suggestions such as “You have to change the language” (a suggestion made e.g. by Nicholas Steneck, Head of Research Ethics and Integrity Program, Michigan Institute for Clinical and Health Research, Ann Arbor).
-Too much language is already being changed to absolutely no good purpose at all, just so that someone, somewhere, for some reason, could save face or could assuage volatile emotions or could exploit a situation for deliberately litigious purposes.
+Too much language is already being changed to absolutely no good purpose at all, just so that someone, somewhere, for some reason, could save face or could assuage volatile emotions or could financially exploit a situation for deliberately litigious purposes (or for getting more funding).

 Access and Distribution